Search This Blog

 Servant Leadership: Demystify the Agile Scrum Scaled Agile misconceptions

 Repeatedly, I kept hearing people that I tutor, train, and coach as well as people in the Agile, Scrum, and Scaled Agile communities like SAFe mentioning the role of a scrum master, agile coach, or Release Train Engineer is to be a servant leader.
 On multiple occasions, I asked what they meant by being a servant leader or if they could name the ten characteristics of a servant leader.
-Frequently, however, people mentioned that they should guide the team, manage the backlog, and align with value stream mapping, etc!
-Is that what "Servant Leadership" is?
-No. Never once I heard anyone clearly articulate the ten characteristics of the servant leader.
+Frequently, however, people mentioned that they should guide the team, manage the backlog, and align with value stream mapping, etc. Is that what "Servant Leadership" is?
+No. Never once have I heard anyone clearly articulate the ten characteristics of the servant leader.

 So, what is the Agile, Scrum, and Scaled Agile communities preaching?
 Does attending a Scrum Master certification or accruing multiple certifications in this space make one a competent servant leader?
 If so, there must be so many competent servant leaders changing the world and not thinking of the team or the organization alone.
-Servant Leadership is not just a lip service to the team or business ideas like value, benefits, outcomes, etc.
+Servant Leadership is not just lip service to the team or business ideas like value, benefits, outcomes, etc.

 In fact, if you look at the original proposal by Robert Greenleaf (1977) on Servant leadership definition, it provided a new way of looking at "leadership."
 Greenleaf asserted that "The best test is: Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?"
 (1977/2002, p.
 27; Spears, 2010).
 Furthermore, Greenleaf asked servant leaders to evaluate their "leadership" effect on the least privileged society on whether the society at large will benefit not be further deprived of the benefits they deserve?

-While I was leading one of the projects early in project management career in 1998, I asked in one of the status meetings what else I could do for the team.
+While I was leading one of the projects early in my project management career in 1998, I asked in one of the status meetings what else I could do for the team.
 My manager, Beth Hokanson, suggested that I instead train myself to ask, "how may I help you?"
 She was not a Certified Scrum Master!
-But, she enabled me to think differently.
+But she enabled me to think differently.
 I observed her in many initiatives, such as the Y2K program, walk the talk.
-Such ideas of promoting one to think differently (individual consideration) providing guidelines such as asking to look into project management certifications (intellectual stimulation), giving 1-1 coaching at times when I had some challenges (inspirational motivation) are the reasons why I look up to her (idealized influence) even now when I am not in 'constant contact.'
-These are the foundational principles (4 I's) of the Transformational Leadership for scrum master, product owners, and project managers.
+Such ideas of promoting one to think differently (individual consideration) providing guidelines such as asking to investigate project management certifications (intellectual stimulation), giving 1-1 coaching at times when I had some challenges (inspirational motivation) are the reasons why I look up to her (idealized influence) even now when I am not in 'constant contact.'
+These are the foundational principles (4 I's) of the Transformational Leadership for scrum masters, product owners, and project managers.

-But, if one thinks about these powerful thoughts Greenleaf advanced, it definitely starts with 'servant' first!
+But, if one thinks about these powerful thoughts Greenleaf advanced, it starts with 'servant' first!
 That means, one should exercise transformational leadership at the team level to make them become better versions of themselves as well contribute towards the organizational objectives!
 Yet, only when one thinks beyond the team and the organization.
-The focus should not be how their product serve the community but how they serve the community.
+The focus should not be on how their product serve the community but how they serve the community.
 This is where their ethical obligations further carry them forward into the larger society (beyond corporate strategies) into local or global leadership.
-Writing books, blogging to share their stories, speaking in communities, and volunteering are examples of how they carry the mission.
-For instance, connecting with 'beneficence" (effect on least privileged society) and "non-maleficence" (will they be deprived of the deserving benefits?) are examples the servant leaders can think of the larger society in the solutions they design (Rajagopalan, 2020).
+Writing books, blogging to share their stories, speaking in communities, and volunteering are examples of how they carry out the mission.
+For instance, connecting with 'beneficence" (effect on least privileged society) and "non-maleficence" (will they be deprived of the deserving benefits?) are examples of how servant leaders can think of the larger society in the solutions they design (Rajagopalan, 2020).

 Spears (2010) synthesizes Greenleaf's (1977/2002) thoughts of the ten characteristics of the servant leader.